cwminard/MER-Senior-Project/README.md

 # COSC490-MER — Therapeutic AI (Local Dev)

 This repository contains the Therapeutic AI demo app (web frontend + Python analysis + small Flask API).
-The app records short webcam videos, sends them to a local server for transcription, sentiment and (optionally) facial-emotion analysis, and returns a therapeutic chatbot response.
+The app records short webcam videos, sends them to a local server for transcription, sentiment and facial-emotion analysis, and returns a therapeutic chatbot response.

 This README covers mandatory installation steps and how to run the project on Windows (PowerShell).
 It also documents optional components used by the project.